zetabank-devteam/teacher_manual/docs/source/documentation/nvidia_tao/detectnet.rst

 ---------------

 The setup files as well as the example files are from the NVIDIA provided getting started package.
-For installation steps refer to: **TAO
+For installation steps refer to: